On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Implementation Details

-\textbf{Bias mitigation algorithms.} For explanation regularization algorithm, we set the regularization strength $\alpha$ as 0.03 for Gab and Stormfront experiments, and 0.1 for FDCL and DWMW experiments.
-We regularize importance score on 25 group identifiers in~\cite{kennedy2018gab} for Gab and Stormfront.
+For explanation regularization algorithm, we set the regularization strength $\alpha$ as 0.03 for GHC and Stormfront experiments, and 0.1 for FDCL and DWMW experiments.
+We regularize importance score on 25 group identifiers in~\cite{kennedy2018gab} for GHC and Stormfront.
 These group identifiers the ones that have the largest coefficient in a bag-of-words linear classifier.
 For FDCL, we extract 50 words with largest coefficient in the bag-of-words linear classifier with a AAE dialect probability higher than 60\% (given by the off-the-shelf AAE dialect predictor~\cite{Blodgett2016DemographicDV}) on its own.
-For adversarial de-biasing, the adversarial loss term has the same weight as the classification loss term.
+For adversarial de-biasing, the adversarial loss term has the same weight as the classification loss term. \begin{savenotes}